project-chip/connectedhomeip/examples/lock-app/k32w/README.md

 pycryptodome           3.9.8
 ```

-The resulting elf file can be found in the build directory and it's named
+The resulting elf file can be found in out/debug/chip-k32w061-lock-example.elf.
-chip-k32w061-lock-example.elf.

 <a name="flashdebug"></a>